Aza-crown ether

 1,4,7-Trimethyl-1,4,7-triazacyclononane, a tridentate ligand used in coordination chemistry.

 Cyclam is a tetraaza crown ether with alternating (CH2)2 and (CH2)3 linkers between amine centers.

-Plerixafor, a derivative of cyclam, is used to treat lymphoma and multiple myeloma.
+Plerixafor, a derivative of cyclam, is used to mobilize blood stem cells as a part of blood cancer treatment.

 2.2.2-Cryptand is an aza-crown of the mixed ether-amine variety.

 Synthesis

 The synthesis of aza crown ethers are subject to the challenges associated with the preparation of macrocycles.
 The 18-membered ring in (CH_{2}CH_{2}NH)_{6} can be synthesized by combining two triamine components.
 By reaction with tosyl chloride, diethylene triamine is converted to a derivative with two secondary sulfonamides.
 This compound serves as a building block for macrocyclizations.

 Variants

 Many kinds of aza crown ethers exist.